As a senior consumer, one of the most important decisions you’ll have to make is how to life insurance pay for your funeral and burial.

 This waiting period may extend to three to four years if the insurance company wants.

-Similarly, your information in the insurance application must be pertinent (risky behavior or mental illness) when you purchase the burial insurance policy.
+Similarly, the information in the life insurance application must be pertinent (risky behavior or mental illness) when you purchase the burial insurance policy.

-Know that any situation where insured’s cause of death is questionable or is a result of a suicide attempt, an insurer may claim that the contestability or suicide clause bar your recovery.
+Know that in any situation where the insured’s cause of death is questionable or is a result of a suicide attempt, an insurer may claim that the contestability or suicide clause bar your recovery.

 Since determining whether a policyholder committed suicide is not easy and may vary from case to case.
 Seeking help from a qualified attorney who specializes in life insurance cases is essential in these cases.

 The competent attorney has in-depth knowledge of legal subtleties associated with most life insurance policies and is better able to interpret and analyze the legal language.